 John Bonham Symbol

 John Bonham’s symbol, the three interlocking rings, was picked by the drummer from the same book.
 It represents the trinity of mother, father and child.
-The symbol also happens to be the logo for Ballantine beer.
+The symbol (upside down) also happens to be the logo for Ballantine beer.

 Robert Plant Symbol